Tampa is now the home to the company that claims to be the nation’s largest business-to-business network of cannabis products, Kush.com.

 Lynch recounted that “Steve just sold his company and I was with Pax Labs [a popular vape maker] in San Francisco when we met.
 Over the last couple of years, I launched TradeCraft Origin and we continued to stay connected.
 In December, we said it was time to start bringing it all together,” Lynch then assumed the role as CEO of Kush.

-Through the new funding, Kush acquired TradeCraft Origin, which will remain as a wholly owned subsidiary focused on the recreational cannabis division and led by Kevin Thompson, partner and COO.
+Through the new funding, Kush acquired TradeCraft Origin, which will remain as a wholly owned subsidiary focused on the recreational cannabis division and led by President and Chief Cannabis Officer Kevin Thompson.